sudara/alonetone/README.markdown

 ![Sorry script kiddies](https://img.skitch.com/20120908-1exaxnmix5mb82xaq32tjnrja.png)

 We get a LOT of requests from rails n00bs asking if we can help them setup this "script" because they want an alonetone for a certain region of the world, or in another language.
-W

 Please understand that alonetone is open-source as an educational tool, to encourage collaboration, and for transparency.
 It is not intended as a white-label solution.
-If you are serious about getting a copy in production, it's going to take work (like 40+ hours).
+If you are serious about getting a copy in production, it's going to take lots of work (like 40+ hours) since it's not intended for that purpose.

 **If you still decide to try keep in mind we are unable to provide ANY support**